CFP Playoff Thoughts

 What I Missed:

 Oregon’s defense.
 Wow.
 Historically, Oregon is known for video-game offense and stretching the field.
 They do have serious offensive weapons, but I liked Texas Tech’s defense—probably too much.
 The real star of that game was Oregon’s defense.
 They completely shut down any attempt at a TTU offensive rhythm, and once that happened, Oregon dominated.
-Their matchup against Miami should be an absolute blast to watch.
+Their matchup against Indiana should be an absolute blast to watch.

 Indiana.
 Period.
 I’ll own this one.
 Outside of the Big Ten Championship, I hadn’t watched much Indiana this season.
 I had no idea how well-balanced they are.
 The quarterback is fantastic.
 Honestly, the entire offense is.
 The defense is disciplined, fundamentally sound, and they don’t miss tackles.
 Their coach has built a top-tier program, and I love it.
 You can tell he takes zero nonsense.